Information for City/Town Organizations Regarding BAYS MIDSEASON TEAM SWAP GUIDELINES – Grades 3-8 and High School teams.

 The BAYS team placement process results in appropriate placements for the vast majority of teams.
 However, despite the fact that BAYS has a placement system that is heavily based on the judgment, input and evaluation of teams by those who know them best–the town organizations–there are times when a team is significantly misplaced.
 For those teams, BAYS has a mid-season swap process designed to offer relief to the most seriously misplaced teams.

 How Does the Process Work?

 Once a team has been identified as a swap candidate, the Division Director will attempt to determine whether a swap is needed or warranted.
-The Division Director may discuss the possibility of a move with the team coach and the town’s President or Travel Director, and also try to identify a “swap partner."
+The Division Director may discuss the possibility of a move with the team coach and the town’s Club President, Registrar, or Travel Director, and will also try to identify a “swap partner."
 For every team that is moved down, a team must be moved up.
 A swap cannot be made unless an appropriate swap partner can be found.

 Swaps are kept as simple as possible.
 Most involve two or three teams swapping sections to improve overall competitiveness.
 All swaps must be approved by the appropriate BAYS Director acting as a Swap Administrator.